Shaycom/personal-config/README.md

+# These subscriptions are free and generate for personal use

 # Warp on Warp

 [This Config file](WoW/WarpOnWarp-HiddifyNext.json) can be used directly in the [Hiddify Next](https://github.com/hiddify/hiddify-next/releases) App.
 But it is better to make your personal warp config to have better speed and lower delay.